 This is about what I published about The Hunting of the Snark in Reddit (/r/TheHuntingOfTheSnark) before the snrk.de blog was launched in autumn 2017.
 Some entries are out of date.
+The text below is a copy from the wiki page in my reddit account.

 The poem and the illustrations have been published by C. L. Dodgson (Lewis Carroll) in 1876.
 On the cover page we read: “With nine illustrations by Henry Holiday”.
 There are ten illustrations, probably the Bellman’s Ocean-Chart is not by Holiday.
 (However, he also designed the front cover and the back cover of the book.)
 Henry Holiday and Dodgson/Carroll became live long friends when designing their book together.